On the Interplay between Human Label Variation and Model Fairness: Results

 The results in \Cref{sec:results} were obtained with one configuration, i.e.\ fixed values for $w_g$ and $p$ in \Cref{eqn:grp-agg} for both group- and class-wise aggregation.
 Here, we test multiple randomly-sampled configurations to draw more robust conclusions.\footnote{See \Cref{sec:conf-samp} for more details.} This experimental setup is especially important for SBIC: the single configuration used in \Cref{sec:results} is divorced from any intended application of the model.

 For each randomly-sampled configuration,\footnote{Note that performance is constant regardless of configurations as they configure only the fairness score computation.} we perform a two-tailed bootstrap test across 3 runs to check if the mean fairness score difference between each HLV training method and \methname{MV} is statistically significant~($p<0.05$).
-If so, we record if the mean fairness score of \methname{MV} is higher~(i.e. fairer).
+If so, we record if the mean fairness score of \methname{MV} is higher~(i.e.\ fairer).
 Otherwise, we deem the HLV training method as fair as \methname{MV}.
+Note that overall performance is unaffected by fairness configurations.
+Therefore, we compare only the fairness scores.

-We report the fraction of configurations where \methname{MV} is found \emph{not} fairer than each HLV method on SBIC in \Cref{fig:fair-conf-anal-sbic}.
-TAG follows this trend.\footnote{The comparisons are shown in \Cref{sec:mult-weight-more}.}
+We report the fraction of configurations where \methname{MV} is found \emph{not} to be fairer than each HLV method on SBIC in \Cref{fig:fair-conf-anal-sbic}.
+The result on TAG follows the same trend, which we show in \Cref{sec:mult-weight-more}.

 \Cref{fig:fair-conf-anal-sbic} shows for most model--method pairs, training with HLV does not hurt model fairness in over \qty{70}{\percent} of configurations.
 An exception is \methname{SmF1} with RoBERTa, but the proportion is still over \qty{60}{\percent}.
 Remarkably, we find that training with HLV improves fairness for up to \qty{25}{\percent} of configurations~(see \Cref{sec:mult-weight-more}).
 Overall, the results suggest that training with HLV generally does not hurt fairness, further supporting our findings in \Cref{sec:results}.